ethereum-optimism/optimism-tutorial/ecosystem/SocialContract/README.md

 The Social Contract smart contract contains a public `attestations` mapping that anyone can write to and read from.
 In this tutorial you learn how to read, interpret, and write those attestations.

+The contract we'll be using is on the Optimism Goerli network, at address [`0x3Ca8c0B5608AE3E4D3b4d29b2699C5fCc0e67f3d`](https://goerli-optimism.etherscan.io/address/0x3Ca8c0B5608AE3E4D3b4d29b2699C5fCc0e67f3d).

 ## Prerequisites

 [The node script](./index.js) makes these assumptions:

 - You have [Node.js](https://nodejs.org/en/) running on your computer, as well as [yarn](https://classic.yarnpkg.com/lang/en/).
-- There is network connectivity to a provider on the Optimistic Goerli L2 network, and to the npm package registry.
+- There is network connectivity to a provider on the Optimism Goerli network, and to the npm package registry.

 ## Setup